ZXMicroJack/zxspectrum/README.md

 # Changelog

+## Version 091024
+- Alternative method of playing MIDI audio into core.

 ## Version 090923

 - Enabled core loading using the middle board.
 Implemented a second UART for easier comunication with the RP2040.